ishaangupta2306/AIGameBot/README.md

 ## P6Agent - Automated Tactical Battles
 Implementation of Reinforcement Learning Agent to learn to fight a tactical battle situation.

+# Copyright
-Worked on thie AI Project while collaborating with 2 other fellow mates as part of AI course
+Worked on this project with 2 other fellow students at CWRU.
+Git Log history is hidden to avoid Copyright infringement.